apache/mxnet/example/quantization/README.md

 5. After quantization, the quantized symbol and parameter files will be saved in the `model/` directory.

-6. Finally, you can run INT8 inference:
+6. Finally, INT8 inference can be run:

 ```
 # Launch INT8 Inference